CeballosGaston/Sprint-4-Viejo-Itinerario/README.md

 Enjoy a clean and interactive experience.

+🛠️ Technologies Used

+TypeScript

+JavaScript (ES6)

+APIs

+Node.js

+Vitest

 🌟 Best Practices Applied

-Strong typing with TypeScript.
+Strong typing with TypeScript

-Error handling and validation for fetch requests.
+Error handling and validation for fetch requests

+Modular and reusable code structure

+Unit tests for critical functions

+Organized and maintainable CSS styles

 Modular and reusable code structure.